wascak/automatingAWSpython/README.md

 # automatingAWSpython
-Training with Python on AWS
+Repo for learning Python for automating AWS